 Coastal Carolina University is committed to providing its students with a comprehensive educational experience that includes a residential component.
 Therefore, all degree-seeking, full-time, first and second-year students who graduated from high school within two calendar years prior to enrolling in Coastal Carolina University are required to live in residential communities operated by University Housing and to purchase a meal plan.
 Possible exemptions and the process for requesting exemptions are described in this policy.
 Being automatically or manually marked as exempt will not prevent a student from choosing to apply for housing and entering into the annual license agreement or from purchasing a meal plan.
 For more information, review the University Housing and Meal Plan Requirement (STUD-336)

 What is the smoking policy?

 : Coastal Carolina University is a Tobacco Free Campus.
 Smoking and tobacco usage is not permitted on University property.
 For more information, review the Tobacco-Free Campus (UNIV-431)

 What is the alcohol policy?

 What happens if I get locked out of my room?

-Answer: Residents who are locked out of their room may go to the 24-hour community Desk to checkout a loaner key.
+Answer: Residents who are locked out of their room may go to the community desk to checkout a loaner key.
 They must be able to show identification and proof that they live in the apartment, suite, or room.
 The loaner key should be returned within 30 minutes or the locks will be changed at the student’s expense.
 All residents will be provided two lock outs free of charge each year.
 Each additional lock-out will result in a unique $50 lock-out fee and may result in action under the Code of Student Conduct.

 Will housing staff check my room?